hanbin973/FastRNA/README.md

 FastRNA is a scalable framework for single-cell RNA sequencing (scRNA-seq) analysis.

 # Dependencies and Installation
-Dependencies can be install using the following command.
+Dependencies can be installed using the following command.

 ```
 conda install -c conda-forge numpy scipy mkl mkl-include cython pandas